ascott1/ethical-web-dev/web-apps-that-work-everywhere/02-url.md

 ### API URL Design

 Often, when designing URLs we are not limited to designing them for end-users.
 APIs provide a URL interface for both internal and external developers when interacting with our services.
+To make our API URLs more user friendly we can aim to focus on URL permanence and comprehension.

 Much like HTML URLs, when design API URLs we should focus on permanence.
 As technology and services change, it is likely that our API will evolve.
 When exposing a public API, it is common practice to host our API on a subdomain named, API.
 This allows us to run our API in its own environment while tying it to our top level domain.